Gatlinburg & the Great Smoky Mountains National Park

 Day Two - 2 May - Little River Trail, Husky branch falls, Newfound Gap, and Clingman’s dome

-We woke up early Around 5:45 am to prepare for the day.
-We had breakfast at the Hotel, a free continental breakfast, and then we went back to our room and grabbed our daypacks.
-Then we headed off to the Elkmont Trailhead to hike the Little River Trail.
-We hiked along the trail to Huskey Branch Falls, and then hiked a little ways up the Cucumber Gap trail.
-For a total of 5 ½ miles.
+An early wake-up call started the day, followed by a free continental breakfast at the hotel.
+After grabbing my daypack from the room, it was off to the Elkmont Trailhead to hike the Little River Trail.
+The hike followed the trail to Huskey Branch Falls, then continued a little ways up the Cucumber Gap trail—for a total of 5 ½ miles.

-After the hike, we were a tad exhausted.
-So, we drove back to the Sugarlands Visitor Center and Gift Shop.
-I picked up a small black bear 🐻 plush toy, a T-Shirt, and a Hat at the gift shop.
-Then we drove up Newfound Gap Road (Highway 441) to Newfound Gap.
+After the hike, exhaustion had set in a bit.
+A drive back to the Sugarlands Visitor Center and Gift Shop was in order, where I picked up a small black bear plush toy, a T-shirt, and a hat.
+Then it was up Newfound Gap Road (Highway 441) to Newfound Gap.

-At Newfound Gap, we took many pictures of the vistas that could be seen from the gap.
-From there we drove up to Clingmans Dome and took even more photos of the vistas there.
-Then we drove back down Newfound Gap Road to Gatlinburg and back to our hotel.
-After getting back to our hotel, we went out to eat at a No Way Jose’s Catina off the Gatlinburg Parkway.
+At Newfound Gap, the vistas called for many pictures.
+From there, the drive continued up to Clingmans Dome for even more photos.
+Then it was back down Newfound Gap Road to Gatlinburg and the hotel.
+That evening, dinner was at No Way Jose’s Cantina off the Gatlinburg Parkway.
 I had forgotten how much of a pain it is to drive around Gatlinburg.
 The food at the restaurant was excellent.

 Andrews Bald in the Fog